kanjamad/ROBOTS/README.md

 Adding a transparent left and right border will give the antenna a trapezoid shape like the torso.
 But when I add a top border, something pretty neat happens!

 Part 2: Using CSS to position elements on a webpage Robot needs to rock the disco and its eyes should shoot lasers CSS positioning in depth, The idea of "in front of" and behind inCSS, Writhing CSS transforms to fip and rotate elements.

-1. Getting on the Grid
+- Getting on the Grid
-We used margin-zero-auto to build the robot parts becarde learning borders and radial gradients and CSS positioning all in one go would melt most human brains.
+Used margin-zero-auto to build the robot parts becarde learning borders and radial gradients and CSS positioning all in one go would melt most human brains.
-I need to animate the robot!, it has to be free to come and go  rool around the screen So, it's time to take the training wheels off
+I need to animate the robot!, it has to be free to come and go  roll around the screen So, it's time to take the training wheels off
     - Going to kill the margin: 0 auto;
     - or delete the entire div style from CSS: height, width and margin.